 Admission and application

-To apply to the Reinwardt Academy Master's programme in Museology, you have to meet the following minimum admission requirements:
+To apply to our master's programme you have to meet the following requirements:

-- University degree in any field from an academic institution or university of applied sciences (Dutch 'hbo'), or at least 5 years of relevant work experience with demonstrable bachelor level skills and knowledge of the museum or heritage sector.
+- You have an academic degree in any field or at least 5 years of relevant work experience with demonstrable bachelor's degree level skills and knowledge of the museum or heritage sector;

-- Ability to meet the financial requirements of the programme.
+- You are able to meet the financial requirements of the programme.

 Your application will be assessed by an admissions committee.

-We aim to select the most suitable and best-motivated students to establish a diverse cohort of various geographic, professional and academic backgrounds.
+We aim to select the most suitable and most highly motivated students, coming from various geographic, professional and academic backgrounds.
 For this purpose, the motivation letter you need to submit with your application is very important.
-It should include your thoughts on the museum and heritage field in your country (or region) and how you envisage your participation in this field and your contribution to its development.
-It should illustrate how studying our Master of Museology would help to achieve these goals.
+It should include your thoughts on the museum and heritage field in your country (or region) and how you envisage your role in it.
+How would graduating from our master's programme help you contribute to its development?

-In order to get a better impression of each other an interview, in person, via Skype or Facetime, will be scheduled as part of the assessment procedure.
+In order to get a better impression of each other an interview will be scheduled, taking place in person or via Skype or Facetime.

-Once your Studielink account has been set up and you have registered for the Master of Museology, you will receive an email with an attached enrolment form and the request to provide all required documents.
+Once your Studielink account has been set up and you have registered for our master's programme in Museology, you will receive an email with an enrolment form attached, requesting to provide all required documents.

 In order to complete your application, you need to provide: